mikementor/about/qa-review/identifying-the-context.md

                     1. Unit / component /integration / e2e / etc
                     2. API
                         1. Is there any specification for the API? (swagger/...)
-                        2. How frequently api changes?Are breaking changes a common thing?
+                        2. How frequently api changes?
+Are breaking changes a common thing?
                     3. UI
                         1. What parts of the UI are in check? (screenshots/ e2e flow /component function/ rendering / etc)
                 2. Who writes/will write automated checks?